-You can create orchestration rules in USM Anywhere that automatically trigger an Akamai Enterprise Application Access (EAA) response action when alarms Alarms provide notification of an event or sequence of events that require attention or investigation. or events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. match the criteria that you specify.
+You can create orchestration rules in USM Anywhere that automatically trigger an Akamai Enterprise Application Access (EAA) response action when alarms Alarms provide notification of an event or sequence of events that require attention or investigation. or events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall. match the criteria that you specify.
 After you create a rule, new vulnerabilities that match the rule conditions will trigger the Akamai EAA response action to create a new incident.
 The rule does not trigger for existing alarms or events.

 You can create a new rule as follows: